harley-ewu/Javaroo/README.md

     1. If you are using a Macintosh or a Linux Computer double click the file named `UMLDiagram`
     2. If you are using a Windows Computer double click the file named `UMLDiagram.bat`

-11. Have fun with the JAVAROO UML Editor :)
+11. Have fun with the JAVAROO UML Editor :) Note the .json and Screenshot will be stored int /Users/yourAccountName